RoboCup-SSL/ssl-vision/README.md

 ## Test data

 If you do not have a camera available and want to test or improve ssl-vision, you can use the `CaptureFromFile` capture module to play back images.
-Some test data is available through [GIT LFS](https://git-lfs.github.com/), but bandwidth is very limited with GitHub and might not always work.
-You can alternatively download test data [here](https://cloud.robocup.org/s/qjKQEiKnGnLAkn9) and copy it to [test-data](./test-data).
+To install some test data, run: `make install_test_data`.
+It will download several test images to [test-data](./test-data).
+The default configuration of ssl-vision will peak this up automatically.

 ## Supported cameras